ferion11/wine64_bottle_dotnet/README.md

-# wine64_bottle_dotnet
+# wine_bottle_dotnet
-> Just one wine64 bottle with dotnet 4.8 to make tests and workaround installations
+> Just one wine 32bits bottle with dotnet 4.8 to make tests and workaround installations